eclipse-hono/hono/site/documentation/content/concepts/command-and-control.md

 Commands can be sent following a *request/response* or a *one-way* pattern.
 For *Request/Response* commands, there is always a response expected from the device.

-You can try the implementation directly by following the [Getting Started](https://www.eclipse.org/hono/getting-started/) guide.

 ## Command & Control over HTTP Adapter

 The following sequence diagrams give an overview of a device connecting via HTTP, which gets a command from the business application in the response to a downstream message - being an arbitrary event in this example.
 The application and the adapter connect to the AMQP Network, which forwards the transfer - for clarity this is not shown in the diagram.